kube-academy/onboarding/CONTRIBUTING.md

    - [Create a new issue in Github](https://github.com/kube-academy/backlog/issues).
    - Copy the information from the KubeAcademy New Course Proposal and paste it into the new issue.

-4. Wait for approval from the KubeAcademy team before you begin to do work on your course.
+4. Await approval from the KubeAcademy team before you begin to do work on your course.

    Once your course outline is approved, see the section, "Onboarding Setup".

 ## Onboarding Setup

-Now that your course outline is approved, you can begin to develop your video course.
-To do this, you are going to need:
+To record a video course for KubeAcademy, you are going to need:

 - Video Equipment
 - Video Recording Software
-- Powerpoint Template
+- KubeAcademy Powerpoint Course Creation Template

-### Required Video Eqipment
+### Video Equipment

-To get started recording your video, you are going to need the following equipment:
+At a minimum, the following equipment is necessary to record a new video course:

 - Camera.
-A minimum 1080p Webcam or Camera.
+A 1080p webcam or camera.
 For example, Logitech c920s.
-- Microphone (Use Webcam or External Mic such as xxxxx?)
+- Microphone.
+Use the one with your webcam or add an external Mic such as xxxxx
-- Background Screen (KubeAcademy Branded White or KubeAcademy Branded Black or a Green Screen.)

 ### Optional Video Lighting